ElektraInitiative/libelektra/doc/COMPILE.md

 	-DPLUGINS=DEFAULT

-This only states the list of the plugins are the default list and does not mean that a different default is used after Elektra was installed.
+You also can use NODEP and DEFAULT and add/remove other plugins to/from it.

+Note, that changing `PLUGINS` will not modifiy the defaults used after Elektra was installed.
 For this endeavour you need to change:

 	-DKDB_DEFAULT_RESOLVER=resolver